Endicott College: History

 Endicott's campus includes many historic buildings.
 On June 6, 1939, Endicott College purchased its first building, an estate known today as Reynolds Hall, which has served as a residence hall since the college opened on September 17, 1939.
 In 1940, Endicott College purchased two more buildings: Alhambra and College Hall.
 Both structures were a part of the William Amory Gardner estates.
-Built in 1750 by Thomas Woodbury, Alhambra is the oldest building on Endicott’s campus, and prior to its purchase, was used as a summer home by Isabella Stewart Gardner (until 1906).
+Built in 1750 by Thomas Woodbury, Alhambra is the oldest building on Endicott's campus, and prior to its purchase, was used as a summer home by Isabella Stewart Gardner (until 1906).
 Since its purchase by the college, it has been used as student housing.
 College Hall, built in 1916, was designed as a summer home by Henry Richards and subsequently purchased by Endicott in 1940.
 The building currently houses multiple administrative offices, including the Office of the President.In 1943 Endicott purchased the 1904 home of Bryce and Anna Allan, designed and built by architect Guy Lowell, and later named it Tupper Manor after the second president of the college.
 Today, the property is a part of the Wylie Inn and Conference Center.
 Winthrop Hall, built in 1845, was purchased by Endicott in 1944.
 In the 19th century, Winthrop's hidden stairway aided slaves en route to Canada via the Underground Railroad, and during World War II, the property was used by the United States Coast Guard as a coastline security facility.
-After it was purchased by the college, Winthrop became home to Endicott’s first president.
+After it was purchased by the college, Winthrop became home to Endicott's first president.
 Today, the building is used as student housing.

-In 2010, Endicott purchased the property known as Beechwood to serve as the trustee center and home of the school's president.
-The building was designed by Boston architect Ogden Codman, Jr. in 1900.
-Originally, it was designed as a summer estate for members of the prominent Ames family of Easton, Massachusetts.

-Currently, there are nearly 3,000 undergraduate students, over 2,500 students enrolled in the School of Graduate & Professional Studies, hundreds of students are studying abroad, and more than 25,000 alumni worldwide.
+In 2014, there were nearly 3,000 undergraduate students, over 2,500 students enrolled in the School of Graduate & Professional Studies, hundreds of students studying abroad, and more than 25,000 alumni worldwide.